Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Pawtucket, accounting for 43.57% of the city's housing units.
-Other types of housing that are prevalent in Pawtucket include single-family detached homes ( 33.41%), large apartment complexes or high rise apartments ( 19.51%), and a few row houses and other attached homes ( 2.24%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Pawtucket, accounting for 43.83% of the city's housing units.
+Other types of housing that are prevalent in Pawtucket include single-family detached homes ( 31.88%), large apartment complexes or high rise apartments ( 20.72%), and a few row houses and other attached homes ( 2.62%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Pawtucket primarily live in small (one, two or no bedroom) units, chiefly found in duplexes, homes converted to apartments or other small apartment buildings.
 Pawtucket has a mixture of owner-occupied and renter-occupied housing.

-Relative to Rhode Island, our data show that Pawtucket's latest annual appreciation rate is higher than 80% of the other cities and towns in Rhode Island.
+Relative to Rhode Island, our data show that Pawtucket's latest annual appreciation rate is lower than 70% of the other cities and towns in Rhode Island.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Pawtucket differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Pawtucket - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Pawtucket real estate investment or home purchase decisions.